-The differences between operating income under IFRS view and the management view are mainly related to the cost of goods sold, reflecting the effect of raw materials prices increases on the valuation of the replacement cost considered for management view compared to IFRS cost calculated at historical cost on a FIFO basis, and other minor timing differences.
+The differences between operating income under IFRS view and the management view are mainly related to the cost of goods sold, reflecting the effect of raw materials prices increases on the valuation of the replacement cost considered for management view compared to IFRS cost calculated at historical cost on a FIFO basis, and other timing differences.

-The main difference in Other operating income (expenses), for the year ended December 31, 2022, is attributable to the effect of the reclassification of the currency translation adjustment reserve related to NKK Tubes' definitive cease of operations, not impacting the management view.
-For the year ended in December 31, 2020, the main difference in Other operating income (expenses) is attributable to the impairment of the goodwill, which residual value in the management view differed from IFRS.
+The main difference in Other operating income (expenses), net for the twelve-month period ended in December 31, 2020, is attributable to the impairment of the goodwill, which residual value in the management view differed from IFRS.